chittiman/chittiman.github.io/_posts/2024-06-15-low-resource-nmt-maithili-konkani.md

 ### Tagged Back-translation

-Most parallel training data for translation comes from government documents, news articles, and published books - sources that inherently favor formal, literary language.
-This creates a fundamental mismatch with user expectations.
-Consider the difference:

-Source: "The meeting will commence at 10 AM"
-Formal: "बैठक सुबह 10 बजे आरंभ होगी" (using formal "आरंभ")
-Casual: "मीटिंग 10 बजे शुरू होगी" (using casual "मीटिंग" and "शुरू")

-The challenge becomes: how do we create training data that reflects casual language use?

-The solution lies in leveraging movie subtitles, which naturally contain casual, conversational language.
-We take existing Hindi subtitle data and reverse-translate it back to English using a trained Hindi-English model, creating synthetic English-Hindi pairs that preserve the casual tone.
-However, this synthetic data requires careful filtering to maintain quality.
-We apply several heuristics: removing exact duplicates, filtering out sentences that are too long, and eliminating pairs where the length ratio between source and target falls outside acceptable thresholds.
-This process yields a filtered dataset of casual-toned parallel data.
+Imagine you've trained a model on your available parallel corpus and reached a performance plateau.
+You have additional monolingual data in the target language but no corresponding source translations.
+Tagged back-translation addresses this by reverse-translating the monolingual target data to create synthetic parallel pairs.
+However, since back-translation introduces potential noise and artifacts, we need a way to signal this to the model during training.

-The next challenge is teaching the model to use this synthetic data effectively.
-Without guidance, the model cannot distinguish between original formal data and synthetic casual data during training, potentially learning confused representations that blend both styles.
-Tags solve this communication problem by explicitly signaling the data's nature and intended output style.
-We add `<bt>` tokens to warn the model that the source may be noisy due to back-translation artifacts - essentially telling it to be more tolerant of potential errors on the input side.
-Meanwhile, `<cas>` tokens indicate the target should use conversational language.
-During training, the model learns these associations: `<bt>` signals "expect possible noise in source, be forgiving" while `<cas>` signals "generate in casual style."
-This aligns with our earlier insight about encoder-decoder asymmetry - we can afford to be more tolerant on the source side while maintaining precision in generation.
-This allows us to control both noise handling and output tone at inference time.
+Without guidance, the model cannot distinguish between original parallel data and synthetic back-translated data, potentially learning confused representations.
+Tags solve this by explicitly signaling data quality.
+We add `<bt>` tokens to the source side of back-translated pairs, warning the model that this input may contain noise or translation artifacts.
+This teaches the model to be more tolerant of potential errors on the input side.
+The approach aligns with our encoder-decoder asymmetry insight - encoders can handle noisy input better than decoders can handle noisy targets, so we signal noise on the source side only.

-Here's how this works in practice.
-During training, tagged data looks like this:

-Training examples:
-`<bt>` "I will reach there by 5 PM" → `<cas>` "मैं 5 बजे तक वहां पहुंच जाऊंगा" `<bt>` "Please send me the documents today" → `<cas>` "आज मुझे डॉक्यूमेंट भेज देना"

-At inference time, we control the output style by prefilling the first token:

-Inference examples:
+In practice, training data combines both original and back-translated pairs:

+Original parallel data:
-Input: "The train is delayed"
+Source: "The weather is beautiful today"
-Output: "रेलगाड़ी में देरी हुई है" (formal, no prefill)
+Target: "आज मौसम बहुत सुंदर है"

+Back-translated synthetic data:
-Input: "The train is delayed"
+Source: `<bt>` "The weather today is beautiful"
-Directed output: `<cas>` "ट्रेन लेट हो गई है" (casual, with `<cas>` prefill)

-The model learns to associate `<cas>` with natural, conversational Hindi while producing more formal translations when no style control is applied.
+Target: "आज मौसम बहुत सुंदर है"

+At inference time, no tags are needed since you provide clean, human-written source text.

 ### Cross-lingual Transfer